Croozer-XO/web_scraping_water_temp/README.md

-# web_scraping_water_temp
+# web scraping with Python

-web scraping fo get water temperatures out of http://www.wassertemperatur.org/
+web scraping to get water temperatures out of http://www.wassertemperatur.org/

+is used to collect data once a max day --> add it to your autostart